 How To Find The Healthiest Bread To Eat (Your Bread Buying Guide!)This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 There are so many varieties of bread lining supermarket shelves these days, it can be hard to figure out which is the best to buy.
 This guide will help you discover the healthiest bread available today, what to consider when buying bread, and what types of bread to avoid!

 One of the questions I get asked most often is: do you eat bread?

-Eating white bread, white crackers, white pasta, white rice (white anything, basically) is the equivalent to taking a spoonful of sugar and dissolving it in your mouth.
-This is because when you eat a grain that has been refined into flour, your body quickly metabolizes it like a sugar (any grain pulverized into a fine flour has a high glycemic index – as much as sugar), and this causes your insulin to spike.
+Eating white bread, white crackers, white pasta, white rice (anything with white flour) is the equivalent of taking a spoonful of sugar and dissolving it in your mouth.
+This is because when you eat a grain that has been refined into flour, your body quickly metabolizes it like sugar (any grain pulverized into a fine flour has a high glycemic index – as much as sugar), and this causes your insulin to spike.
 This can make you gain weight and contributes to diabetes and inflammation.

 But there are types of bread that can actually be really good for you and won’t cause all of these problems!
 So how are you supposed to figure out which bread is the healthiest?
-And how can you avoid those breads that look healthy but actually aren’t?
+And how can you avoid bread that looks healthy but actually isn’t?

 That’s where this post comes in!

-This is your guide to the healthiest breads on the market.
+This is your guide to the healthiest bread on the market.